 Any of this sound familiar?

-If you're not bringing in the money you mean to, or if you're struggling to figure out what to charge to be sustainable, this course is for you!
+If you're not bringing in the money you mean to, or if you're struggling to figure out what to charge to make enough money, this course is for you!

-In this workshop, you’ll work through exercises that guide you to:
+In this all-online workshop, you’ll work through exercises that guide you to:

 - Envision and name your minimum, medium, and maximal income you hope to get from your work

 - Reality test, creating a snapshot of what revenue is real right now

 - Go through a generative process where you organize the work you do -- and learn your average hourly rate